Kss0N/Formula/README.md

-# Formula
+# Formula :checkered_flag:

-My first attempt at a racing game
+A racing game build from scratch.